DDMateus/100DaysofDevOps/README.md

 ## Overview

-This repository serves as a log of my progress in completing the "100 Days of DevOps" challenge.
-The challenge consists of daily tasks aimed at enhancing skills and knowledge in various aspects of DevOps practices, including infrastructure as code (IaC), continuous integration and deployment (CI/CD), cloud computing, containerization, monitoring, security, and more.
+<p align="justify">This repository serves as a log of my progress in completing the "100 Days of DevOps" challenge.
+The challenge consists of daily tasks aimed at enhancing skills and knowledge in various aspects of DevOps practices, including infrastructure as code (IaC), continuous integration and deployment (CI/CD), cloud computing, containerization, monitoring, security, and more.</p>

 ## How to Use